schafik/bangla/1_demographics.md

 ![plot of chunk unnamed-chunk-16](figure/unnamed-chunk-16-1.png) ![plot of chunk unnamed-chunk-16](figure/unnamed-chunk-16-2.png)

 A look at spousal salary.
-23% of respondent spouses' do not have a salary:
+Noteworthy that 23% of respondent spouses' do not have a salary:
 ![plot of chunk unnamed-chunk-17](figure/unnamed-chunk-17-1.png)

 ##overtime